Arshak Poladian: Academic career

-In addition to his diplomatic service, Poladian is a known expert on Oriental, Arabic and Kurdish studies.
-He published several important researched and monographs on the origin of Kurds based on the Arabic sources.
+Poladian is an expert on Oriental, Arabic and Kurdish studies.
+He published several papers and monographs on the origin of Kurds, based on Arabic sources.

 Poladian received his PhD in History from the National Academy of Sciences of Armenia in 1984.
 He also received a State Doctorate in Historical Sciences from the same Academy in 1996.
 He has worked at many scientific and educational centers from 1967 to 2000, and held various positions, most notably as Professor of Arabic studies at Yerevan State University; Scientific Researcher at the St. Petersburg branch of the Institute of Oriental Studies at the Russian Academy of Sciences; and Scientific Researcher at the Institute of Oriental Studies.
-Among Arshak's most important studies are, "Kurds in Arabic Sources," Yerevan (in Russian), 1987; "Kurds," Ankara (in Turkish), 1991; "Studies in the History and Culture of the East," Abu Dhabi, 2001; "History of Arab-Armenian Relations," Abu Dhabi, 2002; and "Islam: Religion & State," Abu Dhabi, 2003.
+Among Arshak's most important studies are, "Kurds in Arabic Sources", Yerevan (in Russian), 1987; "Kurds", Ankara (in Turkish), 1991; "Studies in the History and Culture of the East", Abu Dhabi, 2001; "History of Arab-Armenian Relations", Abu Dhabi, 2002; and "Islam: Religion & State", Abu Dhabi, 2003.

-One of the most important work in this domain has been published by the ECSSR /“Emirates Center for Strategic Studies and Research”/ under the title: “The Origin of the Kurds in Arabic Sources” (Abu Dhabi, 2004, in Arabic, about 100 pages).
+In 2004, Poladian's Arabic-language book The Origin of the Kurds in Arabic Sources was published.
 The book is based on a previous publication by the author on the same subject with slight additions and modifications (see "Kurds in Arabic Sources", Yerevan 1987, published in Russian by the Institute of Oriental Studies, Academy of Sciences of Soviet Armenia; translated into Arabic by Dr. Khatchadour Kasbarian and Abdul Karim Aba Zid, date and place of translation unknown).
-Parts of the above research could also be found in an earlier book of Poladian, published by the now closed “Zayed International Center for Coordination and Follow-up” (see “Studies in the History and Culture of the East", Abu Dhabi, 2001).
+Parts of the above research could also be found in an earlier book of Poladian, published by the now closed "Zayed International Center for Coordination and Follow-up" (see "Studies in the History and Culture of the East", Abu Dhabi, 2001).